Skip to main content

 injector.get('token1'); // value1

-Note that in this case, the provider with token1, which has the value undefined, is transferred to the registry first, and only then do we change the value for that token.
-If you try to edit a value for a token that is not in the registry, DI will throw an error similar to the following:
+Note that in this case a provider with token1 and the value undefined is first passed to the registry, and only then do we change the value for this token.
+If you try to edit the value for a token that is not present in the registry, DI will throw an error similar to:

 DiError: Setting value by token failed: cannot find token in register: "token1".
 Try adding a provider with the same token to the current injector via module or controller metadata.

-In most cases, value editing is used by interceptors or guards, as they thus transfer the result of their work to the registry:
+In most cases, editing values is used by interceptors or guards, as they thus pass the result of their work into the registry:

 1. BodyParserInterceptor;